supa2/Automaton/Home.md

  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_analog.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_analog.hpp)

-#### Atm_bit state machine
+#### Atm_bit component

-Logical machine that holds just one value, true or false, 0 or 1, high or low.
+Logical component that holds just one value, true or false, 0 or 1, high or low.
-Can trigger other machines on changes and track its status on an indicator led.
+Can trigger other components on changes and track its status on an indicator led.

 Links: [docs](The-bit-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_bit.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_bit.hpp)

-#### Atm_button state machine
+#### Atm_button component

-A state machine for handling button presses, longpresses, repeats, debouncing, etc.
+A component for handling button presses, longpresses, repeats, debouncing, etc.

 Links: [docs](The-button-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_button.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_button.hpp)

-#### Atm_command state machine
+#### Atm_command component

-A state machine that handles commands coming in over a serial line (Stream), parses and interprets them and fires off a handler callback.
+A component that handles commands coming in over a serial line (Stream), parses and interprets them and fires off a handler callback.

 Links: [docs](The-command-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_command.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_command.hpp)

-#### Atm_comparator state machine
+#### Atm_comparator component

-This state machine monitors an analog input with a configurable sample rate and fires off a callback or triggers (a) machine(s) whenever one of a list of thresholds are crossed.
+This component monitors an analog input with a configurable sample rate and fires off a callback or triggers (a) component(s) whenever one of a list of thresholds are crossed.
 Optionally keeps a moving average to smooth out peaks and troughs.

 Links: [docs](The-comparator-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_comparator.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_comparator.hpp)

-#### Atm_controller state machine
+#### Atm_controller component

-Logical machine that holds just one value, true or false, 0 or 1, high or low.
+Logical component that holds just one value, true or false, 0 or 1, high or low.
-That value is calculated as a function of the states of machines/callbacks with AND/OR/XOR operators.
+That value is calculated as a function of the states of component/callbacks with AND/OR/XOR operators.
-Can trigger other machines on changes and track its status on an indicator led.
+Can trigger other components on changes and track its status on an indicator led.

 Links: [docs](The-controller-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_controller.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_controller.hpp)

-#### Atm_digital state machine
+#### Atm_digital component

 Monitors a digital input pin.
-Can trigger other machines on changes and track its status on an indicator led.
+Can trigger other components on changes and track its status on an indicator led.

 Links: [docs](The-digital-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_digital.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_digital.hpp)

-#### Atm_encoder state machine
+#### Atm_encoder component

-Use a rotary controller as an input to control other state machines.
+Use a rotary controller as an input to control other component.

 Links: [docs](The-encoder-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_encoder.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_encoder.hpp)

-#### Atm_fade state machine
+#### Atm_fade component

 Control a led via a PWM enabled pin.
 Control blink speed, pause duration, fade in/out slope and number of repeats.